 A thermal camera is set up on the premises and detects the radiation, records its varying intensity, and processes the results through software.
 Cameras on their own do not give sufficient information – the data needs to be processed through desktop software and analysed by an ABBE-qualified building thermographer.

-A thermogram not only allows us to see heat, but it also gives us 76,800 bits of data which we can be further analysed (if we use the example resolution above).
+A thermogram not only allows us to see heat, but it also gives us 76,800 bits of data which can be further analysed (for a resolution of 320 x 240px).
 In this way thermographers can get at the figures behind the image, run scripts and mathematically analyse inspection results.

 The technology is exciting; however, to create a credible survey it is not enough simply to be comfortable with the tech.
 A building survey should be carried out by a practitioner who understands both the physics behind the thermal patterns he sees and the construction of the buildings he inspects.